Tsipras declares 'day of liberation' after Greece exits bailout

 He faces elections next year.

+New Democracy leader Kyriakos Mitsotakis accused Tsipras of putting on “a show”.

+“The symbolism of Ithaca is false,” he said in a televised address.
+“We have not reached the end of the journey.
+Today is the end of cheap financing, but the tough measures and heavy commitments signed by Mr Tsipras will continue.”

-Former prime minister George Papandreou, who applied for the first bailout from Greece’s euro zone partners and the International Monetary Fund in April 2010, also drew on the Odyssey analogy at the time.
+Former socialist prime minister George Papandreou, who applied for the first bailout from Greece’s euro zone partners and the International Monetary Fund in April 2010, also once drew on the Odyssey analogy.

 “We are on a difficult path, a new odyssey for Greece and for the Greek nation,” Papandreou said at the time.
 “But we know the way to Ithaca, and we have charted the waters in our quest.”

-Austerity and political turmoil followed, shrinking the economy by a quarter, pushing a third of the population into poverty and forcing the migration of thousands abroad.
+Austerity and political turmoil followed as the economy shrank by a quarter, pushing a third of the population into poverty and forcing the migration of thousands abroad.

 More bailouts followed in 2012 and 2015, saddling the country with debt equivalent to 180 percent of its annual economic output, despite relief on repayments of its official debt and a writedown of bonds held by private creditors.